10 Best Drinks That Help You Sleep

 7. Ashwagandha Tea

 Popular in Ayurvedic practices for centuries as an evergreen herb, Ashwagandha is sure to be on the list of relaxing drinks for sleep.
-This herb relieves stress and anxiety If you consume it in large doses.
+This herb relieves stress and anxiety.

 Ashwagandha leaves contain sleep-inducing compounds like triethylene glycol.
 This active component induces non-rapid eye movement sleep, which is the stage of sleep associated with tissue and bone regeneration.

-Regular intake of Ashwagandha tea or moon milk helps you unwind at night, fall asleep and enjoy good quality sleep.
-However, it is not safe for people with autoimmune disorders, and people taking medicines for blood sugar or thyroid, or blood pressure.
+However, it is not safe for people with autoimmune disorders, sugar, thyroid, or blood pressure.
 Also, pregnant or breastfeeding women should avoid taking Ashwagandha tea.

 8. Banana-Almond Smoothie